NandithaDev/binary/README.md

 # Gesture Controls
 Raise one finger (thumb) to go to the previous image (left gesture).
 Raise the pinky finger to go to the next image (right gesture).
+The gestures are to be made while the hand is above the face line (green)